vagiedd/Machine-Learning/README.md

 Jupyter notebook of a classification problem that loads data from http://archive.ics.uci.edu/ml/datasets/Bank+Marketing and follows https://towardsdatascience.com/data-handling-using-pandas-machine-learning-in-real-life-be76a697418c to predict if the client will subscribe (yes/no) a term deposit.
 The code uses my implemented logistic regression and neural network codes as well as sklearn.
 The relevant csv files are also included.

 ## machine-learning-ex
 Matlab homework assignments for the online certification course through Standford.
 Each homework assignment is labeled as ex(1-8).
-Topics included are
+Various topics included are
 - Linear Regression
 - Logistic Regression
 - Neural Networks